Scatterbox: Release history

-The first three Scatterbox releases were self-released on the band's own imprint, Blackhouse Records.
-In 2004, the band signed with Clickpop Records, making the newest album Sudden Movements the first Scatterbox record to have national and international distribution.
+The first three Scatterbox releases, Run Faster, Jump Higher, Lipstick Stains and Shotgun Shells (a split release with now-defunct Spokane, WA band American Zero), and Infection III were self-released on the band's own imprint, Blackhouse Records.
+In 2004, the band signed with Clickpop Records, releasing their 4th and 5th albums Sudden Movements, and ENEMIES, which are the first Scatterbox records to have national and international distribution.
 The previous records are harder to find currently in physical format.
-The discography is available on digital format.
+The discography is currently available on digital format.
+After the release of ENEMIES, Rykodisc entered into a partnership with Clickpop and ultimately acquired the label.
+The band parted ways with Ryko and Clickpop, and opted to release their next two albums 208: Live at the Knitting Factory, and Ritual on their own imprint, Blackhouse Records.

-Scatterbox has appeared on many compilations with bands such as DEK, The Dillinger Escape Plan, Against All Authority, Morrissey, Citizen Fish, MDC, Destruction Made Simple, The Dresden Dolls, and others.
-In 2006, the song "Sensitive" from the 2003 album Infection III was used in the soundtrack of Poultrygeist: Night of the Chicken Dead from Troma Entertainment alongside the likes of The Dwarves, The Nihilistics, and Thee Obscene.
+Scatterbox has appeared on compilations albums with bands such as DEK, The Dillinger Escape Plan, Against All Authority, Morrissey, Citizen Fish, MDC, Destruction Made Simple, The Dresden Dolls, and others.
+In 2006, the song "Sensitive" from the 2003 album Infection III was used in the soundtrack of Poultrygeist: Night of the Chicken Dead from Troma Entertainment alongside the likes of Dwarves (band), The Nihilistics, and Thee Obscene.

-The band's newest studio record, Ritual, was released on October 28, 2014, via Blackhouse Records/T.F.
-Enterprises.
-Nick Jarvelin handled the production duties (Android Hero, Sledgeback, The Hollowpoints).

-The band went on a lengthy hiatus for over a year for personal reasons before getting back together and moving forward with more recording, touring, and one-off shows.

-The documentary Scatterbox Live : The 20th Anniversary was released November 11, 2022.